amd/ryzen-ai-documentation/docs/getstartex.rst

    cd getting_started_resnet/cpp
    cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON -DBUILD_SHARED_LIBS=OFF -DCMAKE_POSITION_INDEPENDENT_CODE=ON -DCMAKE_CONFIGURATION_TYPES=Release -A x64 -T host=x64 -DCMAKE_INSTALL_PREFIX=. -DCMAKE_PREFIX_PATH=. -B build -S resnet50 -DOpenCV_DIR="C:/opencv" -G "Visual Studio 16 2019"

 This should generate the build directory with the ``resnet50_cifar.sln`` solution file along with other project files.
 Open the solution file using Visual Studio 2019 and build to compile.
-You can also use the command line to open the solution file in Visual Studio.
+You can also use "Developer Command Prompt for VS 2019" to open the solution file in Visual Studio.

 .. code-block:: bash